SteeltoeOSS/Documentation/api/v3/discovery/initialize-discovery-client.md

 The `AddDiscoveryClient` extension shown above uses reflection to find assemblies containing a discovery client.
 Specifically, assemblies are located by the presence of the attribute `DiscoveryClientAssembly`, which contains a reference to an `IDiscoveryClientExtension` that does the work in configuring options and injecting the required service for the `IDiscoveryClient` to operate.

+>If discovery client package is found, a [NoOpDiscoveryClient](https://github.com/SteeltoeOSS/Steeltoe/blob/master/src/Discovery/src/ClientBase/SimpleClients/NoOpDiscoveryClient.cs) will be used.

 Should you wish to avoide this reflection operation, you also have the option of declaratively configuring the client you plan to use, like this:

 ```csharp